Symbionese Liberation Army

-The United Federated Forces of the Symbionese Liberation Army (commonly referred to simply as the SLA) was a small, American militant far-left organization active between 1973 and 1975; it claimed to be a vanguard movement.
-They were widely regarded by American law enforcement to be the first terrorist organization to rise from the American left.
+The United Federated Forces of the Symbionese Liberation Army (SLA) was a small, American far-left militant organization active between 1973 and 1975; it claimed to be a vanguard movement.
 Six members died in a May 1974 shootout with police in Los Angeles.
 The three surviving fugitives recruited new members, but nearly all of them were apprehended in 1975 and prosecuted.

 The pursuit and prosecution of SLA members lasted until 2003, when former member Sara Jane Olson, another fugitive, was convicted in a plea bargain and sentenced for second-degree murder related to a 1975 bank robbery by the SLA in Carmichael, California.

-During its existence from 1973 to 1975, the group murdered at least two people, committed armed bank robberies, attempted bombings and other violent crimes, including the kidnapping in 1974 of newspaper heiress Patty Hearst.
+During its existence from 1973 to 1975, the group murdered at least two people, and committed armed bank robberies, attempted bombings and other violent crimes, including the kidnapping in 1974 of newspaper heiress Patty Hearst.
 Its spokesman was escaped convict Donald DeFreeze, but Patricia Soltysik and Nancy Ling Perry were believed to share group leadership.

 In November 1973, the previously unknown SLA assassinated Marcus Foster, the black Superintendent of Oakland Public Schools, and wounded his deputy superintendent Robert Blackburn.
 This murder alienated the SLA from the local radical community.

-From the beginning, the small group was made up overwhelmingly of white members.
+From the beginning, the small group overwhelmingly comprised white members.
 After Thero Wheeler left in October 1973, disagreeing with plans for violence, DeFreeze was the SLA's only black member.
 Joe Remiro was Chicano, described as white in a February 1974 article in The New York Times.
-He had been active for a period in the Latino activist group Venceremos before it disbanded in 1973.
+He had been active for a time in the Latino activist group Venceremos before it disbanded in 1973.

 Ideology and symbols

-In their manifesto "Symbionese Liberation Army Declaration of Revolutionary War & the Symbionese Program", co-founders Donald DeFreeze and Patricia "Mizmoon" Soltysik wrote:
+In their manifesto "Symbionese Liberation Army Declaration of Revolutionary War & the Symbionese Program,” co-founders Donald DeFreeze and Patricia "Mizmoon" Soltysik wrote:

 The name 'symbionese' is taken from the word symbiosis and we define its meaning as a body of dissimilar bodies and organisms living in deep and loving harmony and partnership in the best interest of all within the body.

-They intended the political symbiosis to encompass the unity of all left-wing struggles: feminist, anti-racist, anti-capitalist, and others.
+The group intended the political symbiosis to encompass the unity of all left-wing struggles: feminist, anti-racist, anti-capitalist, and others.
 They wanted all races, genders, and ages to fight together in a left-wing united front, and to live together peacefully.

-The group adopted a seven-headed SLA hydra-like cobra symbol, using it as a logo.
+The group adopted a seven-headed hydra-like cobra symbol as a logo.
 The SLA featured this image on their publications.